distantsoil/Confluence-Import-Export-Tool/README.md

 ---

-> ## ❓ About this project
+## ❓ About this project
-> ### Why did I make this?
+### Why did I make this?
-> Confluence allows you to import a space natively, but it doesn't allow you to alter the space key while or before you import.
+Confluence allows you to import a space natively, but it doesn't allow you to alter the space key while or before you import.
 If you have conflcting spaces, you're stuck.
 It also doesn't update links quite as well as I had hoped.

->
-> ### How did you test this?
+### How did you test this?
-> I've been a long time lover and user of confluence, so I was able to test with my own space, and a trial space I spun up.
+I've been a long time lover and user of confluence, so I was able to test with my own space, and a trial space I spun up.
 My own space is my own personal 'second brain'.
 Most people now use Notion, but after being in Confluence so long I found it difficult to adapt.

->
-> ### How much AI is used?
+### How much AI is used?
-> Less than you think.
+Less than you think.
 I'm not an expert with Python by any means, so I got 70-80% of the way there and used a combination of GitHub CoPilot, Claude, and ChatGPT Codex as an aid.
 It also made this README file, because it's better at structuring that information than I am.
 This wasn't vibe coded, but it was an assistive tool.

->
-> ### Does your company use Confluence? and why am I pointing this out?
+### Does your company use Confluence? and why am I pointing this out?
-> Yes, the company I work for uses Confluence, and part of the motiviation for me writing this was a problem I saw emerging with multiple Confluence spaces that shared the same keys.
+Yes, the company I work for uses Confluence, and part of the motiviation for me writing this was a problem I saw emerging with multiple Confluence spaces that shared the same keys.
 However I did not ever connect to or test this tool with any of the company systems, or using company technology.
 As an IT professional, you should never use this tool without explicit authorization from your IT team and show them this page so they understand its capabilities.

->
-> ### ☕️ If you like this project, or found it useful, I'd appreciate your support by [buying me a coffee](https://ko-fi.com/distantsoil)
+**☕️ If you like this project, or found it (or my efforts) useful, I'd appreciate your support by [buying me a coffee](https://ko-fi.com/distantsoil)**

----

 > [!WARNING]
 > ### Use of AI Disclaimer